Advance

 Exploring the gut-brain connection in the quest to solve brain disorders

-This collaborative project will develop innovative neurotechnologies to explore the frontiers of the neuro gastrointestinal (NeuroGI) connection towards biomarker discovery and novel therapies for brain disorders.
+This collaborative project is developing innovative neurotechnologies to explore the frontiers of the neurogastrointestinal (NeuroGI) connection towards novel approaches for the diagnosis and treatment of brain disorders.

 Gut feeling